Burt Shotton: A stand-in for Durocher

 On the eve of the 1947 season, Shotton received a telegram from Rickey; it read: "Be in Brooklyn in the morning.
 Call nobody, see no one".
 Flying immediately from his Florida home to New York, not knowing what to expect, Shotton was ushered into Rickey's presence.
 Leo Durocher, the Dodgers' manager since 1939, had been suspended for the entire 1947 campaign by Baseball Commissioner Happy Chandler for "conduct detrimental to baseball."
 In his search for a temporary replacement, Rickey had been rebuffed by former New York Yankees manager Joe McCarthy, then in retirement, and two of Durocher's coaches, Clyde Sukeforth (who managed the first two games of the season on an emergency basis) and Ray Blades.

 Rickey pleaded with Shotton to take over the Dodgers for the remainder of the season.
 Then 62, and convinced that his on-field career was over, Shotton reluctantly took the reins on April 18, still in street clothes.
 In doing so, he became one of the last MLB managers to wear everyday apparel rather than the club uniform.
 Unlike Connie Mack, however, he did usually add his team's cap and jacket.

 He inherited a contending Brooklyn team that had finished in a flatfooted tie for the National League pennant before losing a playoff series to the Cardinals.
-He also inherited what historian Jules Tygiel called Baseball's Great Experiment — the Dodgers' breaking of the infamous color line by bringing up Jackie Robinson from their Triple-A Montreal Royals farm club at the start of the 1947 season to end over sixty years of racial segregation in baseball.
+He also inherited what historian Jules Tygiel called Baseball's Great Experiment — the Dodgers' breaking of the infamous color line by bringing up Jackie Robinson from their Triple-A Montreal Royals farm club at the start of the 1947 season to end over sixty years of racial segregation in "Organized Baseball's" playing ranks.
 The rookie was facing withering insults from opposing players, and a petition by Dodger players protesting Robinson's presence had only recently been quashed by Durocher.

 Shotton's calm demeanor, however, provided the quiet leadership the Dodgers needed.
 They won the National League pennant by five games, and took the New York Yankees to seven games in the 1947 World Series.
 In Game 4, Shotton helped to thwart Bill Bevens' no-hit bid in the ninth inning, sending into the game two pinch hitters and two pinch runners in an attempt to overcome a 2–1 deficit.
 The gambit worked, as Dodger pinch hitter Cookie Lavagetto drove home both pinch runners, Al Gionfriddo and Eddie Miksis, with his opposite-field double — Brooklyn's only hit — for a 3–2 victory.

 With Durocher's suspension over, Shotton retired again, this time to a front office post as "managerial consultant" in the Dodgers' vast farm system.
 But the 1948 Dodgers did not respond to Durocher's return; they even (briefly, on May 24) fell into the NL cellar.
 Durocher was still under siege by the Catholic Youth Organization because of his extramarital relationship with, and then quick marriage to, actress Laraine Day.